TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Method

-Under the factorizable action-value function Theorem \ref{the:TVDO}, the group of individual policy converges to the global optimum.
-For completeness, the detailed training process of the proposed TVDO is referred to Algorithm 1.
+where $\theta$ and $\overline{\theta}$ represent the parameters of main and target networks, respectively.
+The global action-value network $\phi$ is optimized by minimizing the squared TD error.
+Under the factorizable action-value function in Theorem \ref{the:TVDO}, the group of individual policies converges to the global optimum.
+For the sake of comprehensiveness, we provide the training process for the proposed TVDO method in Algorithm~\ref{alg:TVDO}. \textit{More detail of the network and hyperparameters will be given in Section~\ref{sec:network}.}